 Dead Duck Software has released Dead Duck Deducktion, a freeware virtual analog synthesizer in VST plugin format for digital audio workstations on Windows.
 It is one of the entries in KVR Developer Challenge 2018.

 We first heard about Dead Duck Software when they released the Dead Duck Effects Bundle, a collection of freeware effect plugins made to handle the most common mixing tasks.
-These were very well received online and reminded us of the classic Kjaerhus effects bundle which seasoned VST plugin users will surely remember.
 The developer also made a couple of synthesizers based on MDA’s old synth VST plugins, but Dead Duck Deducktion is their first original virtual instrument creation.
 And it is a great one, indeed.

 Let us know what you think about Dead Duck Deducktion in the comments section below.
 Is it one of your favorite contenders in KVR Developer Challenge 2018?
 Do you prefer any other plugin in this year’s contest?
 We’d love to hear your thoughts!